First things first.

 - We reserve the right to accept or decline any request for a review for any reason, without explanation.
 Our blog.
 Our rules.
 Period.

 - Net Galley.
 If you haven’t already listed your magnum opus on NG, please look into it.
-This is our first choice for reading ARCs.
+This is our first choice for reading ARCs, along with hard copy.
 (We may or may not review PDFs.
 Please see below.)

 - We do not typically review PDFs over 200 pages.
 We may make occasional exceptions.
 But only if you ask Real Nice or bribe us with crispy bacon.